Jesus of Suburbia

-"Jesus of Suburbia" is a song by American rock band Green Day.
+"Jesus of Suburbia" is a song by the American rock band Green Day.
 It was released as the fifth and final single from the group's seventh studio album, American Idiot, and the second song on the album.
 With the song running for 9 minutes and 8 seconds, it is Green Day's second longest song (with the band's longest song being fellow American Idiot song "Homecoming", which runs for 9 minutes and 18 seconds) and the group's longest song to be released as a single.
-The studio version of the song was considered to be unfriendly for radio, so it was cut down to 6½ minutes for the radio edit.
-The long version was still played on many album rock and alternative rock radio stations.
-At most live shows on the first leg of the group's 21st Century Breakdown World Tour, the band would pick a member from the audience to play guitar for the song.
+The studio version of the song was considered unfriendly for radio, so it was cut down to 6½ minutes for the radio edit.
 The single has sold 205,000 copies as of July 2010.
 Despite its commercial success, the song is the only hit single from the American Idiot album not to be included on the band's greatest hits album God's Favorite Band.
-The song has been described as a punk rock version of "Bohemian Rhapsody."

 Background

 American Idiot is a concept album that describes the story of a central character named Jesus of Suburbia, an anti-hero created by Billie Joe Armstrong.
-It is written from the perspective of a lower-middle-class suburban American teen, raised on a diet of "soda pop and Ritalin."
+It is written from the perspective of a lower-middle-class suburban American teen, raised on a diet of "soda pop and Ritalin".
 Jesus hates his town and those close to him, so he leaves for The City.